viorelfoamete/deploy-salt-minion/README.md

-Set Up Salt Roster File[Permalink](https://linode.com/docs/applications/configuration-management/configure-and-use-salt-ssh/#set-up-salt-roster-file "Permalink")
+Set Up Salt Roster File
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------

 The Roster file contains target system information, connection details and credentials.
 The Default location for the Roster file is: `/etc/salt/roster`.